Safe motor arming system

 The Sticky logical switch

-The heart of an arming system is the 'Sticky' logical switch.
-Think of a sticky as an on/off switch where the 'on' and 'off' actions can be customised via parameters V1 and V2
+For our arming switch, we're going to use a 'Sticky' logical switch.
+Think of a sticky as an on/off switch where the 'on' and 'off' actions can be customised via the V1 parameter and V2 parameters.

 How to guarantee that the motor is disarmed at startup